-of wastewater treatment, oil and gas base cases and grid scenarios).
-We choose landfills as a base case as they are typically located in close proximity to population centers, meaning labor and electricity are likely readily available.
-The high cost of cooling is reflected in the sensitivity to coefficient of performance (COP) for the assumed refrigeration system;17 doubling COP reduces levelized cost by nearly 20%, whereas decreasing COP from 3 to 2 increases cost by nearly 20%.
-The high sensitivity to electricity also reflects the overall importance of cooling costs to the model, as well as the high costs associated with compressing gases and drying biomass.
-Decreasing cost of electricity to \$0.06 / kWh, in line with industrial rates in the lowest-cost parts of the US, reduces levelized cost by 22% to \$1,185/ton SCP, whereas increasing the price to the high end of those available to residential consumers, \$0.14 / kWh, increases levelized cost by 22% to \$1,852 / ton.
+We identify key cost sensitivities in Figure 5, which depicts a sensitivity analysis that begins with the cost of producing 124 methanotrophic protein using the landfill base case size of 345 tons CH4 / day, where levelized cost of methanotrophic SCP is 125 \$1,546 /ton (see SI for sensitivity analysis of wastewater treatment, oil and gas base cases and grid scenarios).
+Input variables 126 included in this figure are those that result in a change of 5% or greater in calculated levelized cost.
+We choose landfills as 127 a base case as they are typically located in close proximity to population centers, meaning labor and electricity are likely 128 readily available.
+The high cost of cooling is reflected in the sensitivity to coefficient of performance (COP) for the assumed 129 refrigeration system18; doubling COP reduces levelized cost by over 15%, whereas decreasing COP from 3 to 2 increases cost 130 by over 15%.
+The high sensitivity to electricity also reflects the overall importance of cooling costs to the model, as well as the 131 high costs associated with compressing gases and drying biomass.
+Decreasing cost of electricity to \$0.06 / kWh, in line with 132 industrial rates in the lowest-cost parts of the US, reduces levelized cost by 22% to \$1,214/ton SCP, whereas increasing the 133 price to the high end of those available to residential consumers, \$0.14 / kWh, increases levelized cost by 22% to \$1,881 / ton.
+134

 The model is also sensitive to labor, unit capital cost and microbial yield.
 We increase labor by 350% to 4.5 worker-hrs / ton SCP, reflecting a 90% smaller facility at a size our model suggests would be necessary to fully offset the fishmeal market using the current supply of stranded methane from the sources analyzed.
-This increase in labor required introduces 23% increase in cost to nearly \$1,870 / ton.
-Increasing unit capital cost by 156% to the high value reported in literature, \$1.3M / ton,15 increases total levelized cost by 20%.
-Increasing microbial yield by 29% to the high value reported in the literature decreases price by 1.8% to \$1,490, indicative of the potential of selecting for higher yield organisms to introduce additional marginal cost savings.
+This increase in labor required introduces 28% increase in cost to nearly \$1,985 / ton.
+Increasing unit capital cost by 156% to the high value reported in literature, \$1.3M/ton/day16, increases total levelized cost by 21%.
+Increasing microbial yield by 29% to the high value reported in the literature decreases price by 1.8% to \$1,520, indicative of the potential of selecting for higher yield organisms to introduce additional marginal cost Table 1.
+Equipment associated costs for baseline scenarios.
+Unit capital costs are the result of a scaling-based calculation described in Supplementary Methods.
+Details of annualized capital cost calculations are also available in Supplementary Methods.
+Electricity cost associated with the bioreactor is the electricity required for removal of metabolic heat produced during methanotroph growth.
+We sized equipment based on methane source size and then applied a utilization factor of 80% to account for time spent offline for maintenance and repair.
+Values for totals may differ slightly due to rounding.